weichenlin1209/weichenlin1209/README.md

 # Hi there 👋

-I'm Whisky, a sophomore college major in applied math.
+I'm Whisky, a sophomore college student ,major in applied math.

 ## 🔧 Technologies & Tools
 - Linux